AngeloAntona/MiniLabSynth/README.md

 This is a project developed during the "Advanced Coding Tools And Methodologies" course in the Music Engineering program at the Polytechnic University of Milan.

-The project is available at this page https://angeloantona.github.io/MiniLab/ and you can find a video demonstration [here](youtube.com).
+The project is available at [this page](https://angeloantona.github.io/MiniLab/), and you can find a video demonstration [here](youtube.com).

 ## Functionalities overview